mimukit/100-days-of-code-log/README.md

 	- No reading or coding today also.
 Visiting some relatives houses.
 - ##### *Vacation Day 7: 28 June, 2017, Wednesday* :
 	- Reading "[The Road to learn React](https://leanpub.com/the-road-to-learn-react "The Road to learn React")" by [Robin Wieruch](https://twitter.com/rwieruch "Robin Wieruch") [Ch: 5]
+- ##### *Vacation Day 8: 29 June, 2017, Thursday* :
+	- Nothing much today.
+No reading or coding.
+Comming back to home.
+Wish to start regular coding journey from tomorrow.

 ------------